tsukumijima/typio-form-recovery-reboot/README.md

 - New: Delete entry button removed from context menu to decrease clutter.
 Entries can be deleted in recovery dialog instead.
 - New: Added support for "select" dropdowns
 - Fixed: Saved passwords even when option was set to disabled in some cases
-- Fixed: "Delete all" should delete all except for current session
+- Fixed: "Delete all" should delete all entries, including current session
 - Fixed: Max storage days is now one year (bug prevented setting higher than 7 days)
 - Fixed: Better icon for "recover only this field" option in context menu